anttiharju/relcheck/README.md

 check-relative-markdown-links run
 ```

-for advanced usage, refer to printed out info from
+for advanced usage, refer to the printed out info from

 ```sh
 check-relative-markdown-links